Ahmed Lemu: Early life and education

 Ahmed Lemu was born at Lemu Village near Bida, Gbako Local Government of Niger State on 21 November 1929.
 He had his early education from the Quranic School Bida in 1932 before receiving his elementary education in 1939, he went for his intermediate school in Government College Lemu in 1948.
 He obtained his level two teachers certificate for Arabic, Sharia Jurisdiction and the General Education and Islamic Studies in a School of Sharia Law: School of Arabic Studies Lemu in 1952.
 He went on for School of African and Oriental Studies in 1954 from the London University in United Kingdom.
-He had his certificate of General Education for advance level in Arabic, history, Hausa and Persian languages in 1961 and went on to obtain his bachelor degree Hons in African and Oriental Studies in 1964.
+He had his certificate of General Education for advance level in Arabic, history, Hausa and Persian languages in 1961 and went on to obtain his bachelor's degree Hons in African and Oriental Studies in 1964.

 Career

 Lemu started his career in the Bida Native Authority as a teacher of Arabic, Islamic studies and English language.
 He taught in the Government Secondary School Bida from 1953 to 1960 and was moved to Kano in 1960, where he became senior teacher of Arabic Language, Islamic Studies and Education.
-He was also supervisor and principal in the School of Arabic Studies Kano and was the director of the Government Secondary Education between 1965 to 1966.
+He was also supervisor and principal in the School of Arabic Studies Kano and was the director of the Government Secondary Education between 1965 and 1966.
 In 1966, he became principal of the Arabic Teachers College Sokoto and Senior Inspector of Education in 1970.
-He rose to become the Chief Inspector: Education for Sokoto State, a position he held from 1971 to 1973 and later head the Educational Planning of Sokoto State between 1974 to 1976 before retiring to join the Judiciary commission.
+He rose to become the Chief Inspector: Education for Sokoto State, a position he held from 1971 to 1973 and later head the Educational Planning of Sokoto State between 1974 and 1976 before retiring to join the Judiciary commission.
 He also served a consultant in the Fountain University Osogbo in 2009.